All Products

 Note

-After you use a tenant-level role to grant permissions to specific objects in a project, you must add the tenant-level role to the project for the permissions to take effect.
-Only the project owner or a user that is assigned the Super_Administrator or Admin role of the project can add tenant-level roles to the project.
-To make a tenant-level role take effect, you must perform the following operations: On the Role Permissions tab of the Project Settings page, select Tenant from the Role Level drop-down list, find the desired role, and then click Enable in the Actions column.
+After you grant permissions on project objects by using a tenant-level role, you must add the role to the project for the permissions to take effect.
+The project owner or a user with the project-level Super_Administrator or Admin role can perform this action.
+On the Role Permissions tab, for Role Level, select Tenant.
+Find the target role and click Enable in the Actions column.